deepanshs/mrsimulator/docs/user_guide/method/method.rst

      - 0
      - –1

-Again, the intermediate spin-system-specifc symmetry query in each row is used to select a subset of transitions from the full set of transitions.
-The final set of selected transitions is obtained from the union of transition subsets from each spin-system-specifc symmetry query.
+Again, each row's intermediate spin-system-specific symmetry query is used to select a subset of transitions from the complete set of transitions.
+The final set of selected transitions is obtained from the union of transition subsets from each spin-system-specific symmetry query.

 .. skip: next